mollyincali/salaries-and-standards/README.md

 <img src="https://github.com/mollyincali/teacher-pay/blob/master/images/corrmathpng.png" width="400" height="350"><img src="https://github.com/mollyincali/teacher-pay/blob/master/images/correla.png" width="400" height="350">

-- This tells us that ...
+- This tells us that yes there is a correlation between salary and test scores.

 - Great!
 Now that we have our student scores seperated out by ELA and Math let's get to our main question. **Do students from top paying districts score the same or better than students who attend lower paying districts?**